meyskens/devops-graduaten/src/cloud/concepten/README.md

 ## Facturatie

-> The modern apps do not run on servers but on YAML and Credit Cards
+> The modern app does not run on servers but on YAML and Credit Cards

 ## Dit alles is Public Cloud?
 Wat is dan Private Cloud?